 The Fourways node benefited from the redevelopment of the Fourways Mall, which remains a significant highlight for the Fund.
-As part of this redevelopment, Fourways View, Sasol Delta, Exact Mobile and Fourways Game were incorporated into Fourways Mall, thereby making Fourways Mall the largest superregional mall in Africa, competing with the likes of Sandton City, Menlyn and Mall of Africa.
+As part of this redevelopment, Fourways View, Sasol Delta, Exact Mobile and Fourways Game making Fourways Mall the largest superregional mall in Africa, competing with the likes of Sandton City, Menlyn and Mall of Africa.